BertrandPaturel/Thyroid-desease-classification/README.md

 de Paris in collaboration with University of Paris-Saclay](https://datascience-x-master-paris-saclay.fr/le-master/structure-des-enseignements/), students were required to build a data challenge addressing some social/science/business problem using data obtained from external sources.
-This is one example of a student challenge, showcased on the ramp.studio server.
+This is our challenge on the Thyroid desease detection.

 # Prediction whether a patient suffers from a dysfunctionnal thyroid.